CVC Words for Beginners: Blending Activities for K1 & K2 (Singapore)

 Teaching Letter Names Instead of Sounds

-If your child says "see-ay-tee" instead of "/k/ /a/ /t/", they have been taught letter names rather than letter sounds.
-This makes blending nearly impossible.
+If your child says "see-ay-tee" instead of "/k/ /a/ /t/", they've been taught letter names rather than letter sounds — and blending becomes nearly impossible.
 Go back and reteach letter sounds first.
 QuizKin teaches sounds, not names, for exactly this reason.

 Rushing Past Individual Sounds

-Some parents jump straight to CVC words before their child knows all their letter sounds.
-If your child cannot confidently say the sound for each letter in a CVC word, blending that word will fail.
-Ensure the phonics foundation is solid before moving to blending.
+It's tempting to skip ahead when your child seems to know the letters.
+But if they can't confidently say the sound for each letter in a CVC word, blending that word will fail.
+A shaky foundation produces shaky results.
+Make sure the phonics foundation is genuinely solid before moving to blending.

 Drilling the Same Words Repeatedly

-Children need variety.
-If you only practise "cat", "dog", and "sun" every day, your child memorises those three words without learning the blending process.
-Rotate words across all five vowel families.
+If you only practise "cat", "dog", and "sun" every single day, your child will memorise those three words — not learn to blend.
+They need exposure to dozens of words across all five vowel families to truly internalise the process.
+Rotate often.

 Expecting Instant Results

-Blending typically takes 2 to 6 weeks of daily practice before it "clicks".
-Some children get it in days; others need longer.
-Both are normal.
-The important thing is consistent, low-pressure daily practice — even just 5 minutes a day makes a difference.
+Blending typically takes 2 to 6 weeks of daily practice before it clicks.
+Some children get it in a few days; others need a couple of months.
+I know parents who started to panic at week four.
+Don't.
+Consistent, low-pressure practice — even just 5 minutes a day — compounds quietly until one day it just works.

 Correcting Every Error Immediately

-When your child blends incorrectly, resist the urge to jump in.
+When your child blends incorrectly, resist the urge to jump in straight away.
 Give them a moment to self-correct.
-If they do not, model the correct blending slowly and have them try again.
-Constant correction creates anxiety around reading.
+If they don't catch it, model the correct blending slowly and have them try again.
+Constant, immediate correction creates reading anxiety — and an anxious reader is a reluctant reader.

 What Comes After CVC Words

-Once your child is confidently blending CVC words, the next steps are:
+Once your child is confidently blending CVC words, the natural next steps are:

 - CCVC words (consonant clusters): "stop", "flag", "trip"